garridoangelica/AzureDataInfra/Fabric/CLIDeployment/README.md

 In this example we're creating a workspace, a lakehouse, a data warehouse with tables, importing a notebook and supporting 2 authentication methods: service principal and interactive.

+**Note:** The script assumes there's a workspace directory containing workspace objects (the second parameter `DataEngineeringWSDevCICD` in the example above).
+This directory should contain your Fabric items like notebooks, lakehouses, etc. If you don't want to leverage a source workspace directory, you can adjust the code to ignore this parameter.

 ## 🏗️ Architecture

 The framework follows a modular architecture with separated concerns: